 - Wings: When in flight, the greater yellowlegs is more likely to show white speckles along the secondary feathers, while the lesser yellowlegs has much plainer wings.
 This varies greatly with the bird's age, however, as well as how worn the feathers are when the bird is seen.

-- Voice: When these birds can be heard, voice is a clear indication of identity.
+- Voice: When these birds can be heard, the voice is a clear indication of identity.
 The greater yellowlegs has a higher pitched, more strident voice and tends to speak in 3-4 syllable phrases, while the lesser yellowlegs has a softer voice and favors 1-2 syllable phrases with a more hesitant tone.

 - Foraging: While foraging along mudflats or wet edges, the greater yellowlegs is a more aggressive, frantic feeder, while the lesser yellowlegs has more sedate movements and longer pauses.

 - Range: Both these birds prefer similar habitats and have a similar range.
 The greater yellowlegs, however, is generally more widespread and is found more to the north in winter than the lesser yellowlegs, particularly along the Pacific coast.
-During migration periods, however, range is much more fluid and the birds often mingle in the same flocks.
+During migration periods, however, the range is much more fluid and the birds often mingle in the same flocks.

 See the table below for quick comparisons between greater and lesser yellowlegs characteristics.